Supreme Court Removes Patent Litigation from the Heartland of Texas

 Deep In the Heart of Texas

 For years, patent assertion entities have targeted online retailers for patent infringement claims relating to the operation of online retail tools.
-As we previously discussed, the Supreme Court offered much needed relief to retailers in 2014 in its Alice Corporation v.
+The Supreme Court offered much needed relief to retailers in 2014 in its Alice Corporation v.
 CLS Bank decision by providing retailers with additional arguments for challenging patents that were the subject of complaints filed by patent assertion entities.
 This did not, however, stop patent assertion entities from filing patent infringement lawsuits in the U.S. District Court for the Eastern District of Texas, which is widely considered to be patent owner-friendly.
 In 2015, more than 45% of all patent casesin the United States were filed in the Eastern District of Texas.

 Proper Patent Venue